-When did you last see a hedgehog in Scotland?
-Hedgehog sightings are vital to this project.
-It is important to track hedgehog populations across Scotland and pass these on to the national databases so we can create a picture of hedgehog health in the UK.
-If you have recently seen a hedgehog or have one visit your garden please email three simple pieces of information to email@example.com
+When did you last see a hedgehog?
+Hedgehog sightings are vital to this project as it is important to track hedgehog populations across Scotland and pass these on to the national databases so we can create a picture of hedgehog health in the UK.
+If you have recently seen a hedgehog or have one visit your garden please email three simple pieces of information to firstname.lastname@example.org

 - Location of hedgehog: postcode and address or grid reference